agrwood1066/BabyTracker/SHOPPING_WISHLIST_INTEGRATION.md

 ### **Wishlist Enhancements**
 - **Move to Shopping List**: Every wishlist item can be moved to shopping list
+- **Edit Items**: Full editing of all fields with visual indicators for wishlist-visible fields
 - **Data Preservation**: Items moved from shopping list retain all original data
 - **Smart Defaults**: Items added directly to wishlist get sensible shopping list defaults
 - **Bulk Operations**: Select multiple wishlist items and move them back to shopping list